Shooting threats made on Michigan school campus before deadly attack, student says

 Three people were killed and eight others injured when gunfire erupted at Oxford High School in Michigan on Tuesday

-Threats of a shooting allegedly circulated on a Michigan high school campus prior to a 15-year-old student suspect’s deadly rampage.
+Officials at a Michigan high school sent a letter to parents dismissing the existence of safety threats on campus three weeks before a student opened fire on classmates, killing three and wounding eight others.

-Three people were killed and eight others injured when gunfire erupted at Oxford High School in Oxford Township just before 1pm local time on Tuesday.
+A 15-year-old sophomore is in custody after allegedly carrying out the shooting at Oxford High School in Oxford Township just before 1pm on Tuesday.

-Authorities identified the gunman as a male sophomore at the school who was arrested at the scene.
+In the wake of the shooting, reports emerged that threats of violence had circulated among the student body in the weeks prior.

+Those claims appear to be related to a vague letter administrators sent to parents on 12 November.

+“Please contact us if you are aware of a specific threat or concern that you have heard directly,” it concludes.

+Less than a month after the letter was issued, the campus was faced with a deadly threat: a school shooter.

-As panicked parents rushed to locate their children in the chaos, one mother claimed that her son had heard threats of a shooting before it occurred.
+As panicked parents rushed to locate their children in the chaos after the shooting, one mother claimed that her son had expressed serious concern about trouble brewing on the campus hours earlier.

 Robin Redding told the Associated Press her son Treshan Bryant, a 12th grader at the school, opted to stay home on Tuesday because he and his younger cousins had a “bad feeling” that violence could be coming.